Mike on Housing and Financial Services

 I have fought for years to ensure that multi-family homes, such as those commonly found in the 7th district, are treated the same as more traditional single family homes.
 For example, I worked to expand the number of qualified Massachusetts citizens eligible for federally-backed home loans by increasing loan limits for single-family dwellings and for 2, 3, and 4 family homes.
 I have worked to ensure that Massachusetts' high cost of housing is taken into account when determining qualifications for assistance and mortgage loans.

-During my years serving on the Financial Services Committee, I have worked on a whole host of issues.
+As a member of the House Financial Services Committee, I have worked on a whole host of issues.
 I am proud of our Committee’s work responding to the financial crisis and passing the Dodd-Frank Wall Street Reform & Consumer Protection Act in 2010.
 The worst economic crisis since the Great Depression required a sweeping response, and this historic measure was a significant step in reining in big financial firms.
 It created new, robust financial regulations, increased investor protections and established the first consumer financial protection agency.

 The Wall Street Reform and Consumer Protection Act increases transparency so we are better equipped to see and respond to financial problems before they get out of control.
 Two important provisions of mine which were included in the law: increasing the liability and accountability of credit rating agencies and requiring the registration of hedge funds with federal regulators.

 Since 2007, I have been the chief sponsor of legislation to extend needed terrorism insurance to businesses, especially those in major urban areas.
 The Terrorism Risk Insurance Program Reauthorization Act makes terrorism insurance available and affordable in the wake of 9/11.
 The program has been extended several times, most recently in early 2015.